ellisez/inject-golang/README.md

 > To avoid this, we should adhere to the principle of `separating declaration and invocation` in our design.

-The specific operation is as follows:
+The specific actions are as follows:
 * Two types of packages should be prepared, one for declaration and the other for calling;
 <br/>Call packages can import dependent import declaration packages, but declaration packages prohibit the import of call packages;